mkondratek/git-machete-blog-post/blog.md

 With Git Machete we can quickly and conveniently lead it to the desired state.

-First, `Checkout and Rebase Branch Onto Parent`.
+First, `Checkout and Sync to Parent by Rebase...`.
 That will perform an interactive rebase from IntelliJ.
 Once the rebase is finished, the branch is **in sync** (green edge) with its parent.